-Consistently Frequently Occasionally Rarely The current Practice Framework was integrated into practice integrated into practice Staff and administration demonstrated cultural competence and cultural humility Evidence-based practice was integrated into OT intervention There were opportunities for OT/OTA collaboration There were opportunities to collaborate with other professionals
+Consistently Frequently Occasionally Rarely The current Practice Framework was integrated into practice Staff and administration demonstrated cultural competence and cultural humility Evidence-based practice was integrated into OT intervention There were opportunities for OT/OTA collaboration

-There were opportunities to assist in the supervision of others-specify: There were opportunities to interact with other students There were opportunities to expand knowledge of community resources Student work area/supplies/equipment were adequate DOCUMENTATION Types of documentation used in this setting y: CASELOAD EXPECTATIONS Ending student caseload expectation: # of c elients per wee k or day PRODUCTIVITY EXPECTATIONS Ending student productivity expectation: % per day (dire ct care) FIELDWORK SUPERVISION MODEL What was the primary model of supervision used?
-Place an X by the most commonl y used model.
-One FW educator : one student One FW educator: two students One FW educator : group of students Two FW educators : one student Three or more FW educators : one student ţ Distant supervision (primarily off-site) - SUPERVISION MEETINGS Frequency and types of meetings with field work educato r:
+There were opportunities to collaborate

+with other professionals

+There were opportunities to assist in the

+supervision of others-

+specify:

+There were opportunities to interact with

+other students

+There were opportunities to expand

+knowledge of community resources

+Student work area/supplies/equipment

+were adequate

+1

+CASELOAD EXPECTATIONS Ending student caseload expectation: # of c elients per we ek or day

+PRODUCTIVITY EXPECTATIONS Ending student productivity expectation: % per day (dire ect care)

+FIELDWORK SUPERVISION MODEL

+What was the primary model of supervision used?
+Place an X by the i nost commonl y used model.

+One FW educator : one student

+One FW educator: two students

+One FW educator: group of students

+Two FW educators : one student

+Three or more FW educators: one student

+Distant supervision (primarily off-site)